-HIV prevention: Activities will include enhancing HIV awareness through sensitization of police, and prisons officers and provision of HIV prevention education materials for most-at-risk populations notably the prison inmates.
-The project will also provide services to service members, dependents, prisoners, and civilians from communities near police and prison facilities.
-AIDSFree Tanzania will integrate HIV prevention training modules in the standard curricula of uniformed services training colleges and equip all new recruits of the two forces with the necessary knowledge and skills on HIV prevention and gender issues.
+HIV prevention: AIDSFree will enhance HIV awareness through sensitization of police and prisons officers and provision of HIV prevention education materials for most-at-risk populations.
+Services will be provided to service members, dependents, prisoners, and civilians from communities near police and prison facilities.
+HIV prevention training modules will be integrated in the standard curricula of uniformed services training colleges and equip all new recruits of the two forces with the necessary knowledge and skills on HIV prevention and gender issues.
 Finally, the project will provide ongoing access to information and services to prevent HIV among recruits and other youth within and outside the forces.